anirrudhsaddi/Heated-Planet-Earth/README.md

 This project uses Neo4j as it's embedded Database.
 The jar files are located under /resource/neo4j and should be included in the compile classpath.

-NOTE: If neo4j does not run on your system's Java JRE 1.6, JRE 1.7 will be needed.
-Follow these steps to install an additional JRE on your
-Ubuntu System.

-1. Download the JRE 1.7 from http://apt.ubuntu.com/p/openjdk-7-jre
+NOTE: Java 1.6 was EOL'd two years ago, and EOL'd 1 year ago on OpenJDK.
+As such, many of the the tools needed to complete this project was incompatible with Java 6.
+As such, we have provided Java 1.7 JDK under "resources/java" for use with this project.

+There are two options for configuration.

+1. You can set your paths to temporarily point to Java 7.

+	export JAVA_HOME=<path to resource>/resource/java/jdk1.7.0_72
+	export PATH=$JAVA_HOME/bin:$PATH

-2. Download the JDK 1.7 from http://apt.ubuntu.com/p/openjdk-7-jdk (optional)
+2. Install the JDK 1.7 as an alternative Java under Ubuntu's "alternatives"

-Choosing the default Java to use
+	Choosing the default Java to use:

-If your system has more than one version of Java, configure which one your system uses by entering the following command in a terminal window
+	1. sudo update-alternative --install

 	3. sudo update-alternatives --config java

-"""
-	This will present you with a selection that looks similar to the following (the details may differ for you):

-	There are 2 choices for the alternative java (providing /usr/bin/java).
-	Selection Path Priority Status
-	————————————————————
-	* 0 /usr/lib/jvm/java-6-openjdk/jre/bin/java 1061 auto mode
-	1 /usr/lib/jvm/jre1.7.0/jre/bin/java 3 manual mode

-	Press enter to keep the current choice[*], or type selection number: 1
-"""
+	4. select the jdk1.7

 Once Java 7 has been selected, compile the project again.
 If you encounter any errors, please e-mail: